Macy's Parade Balloons

 Balloons were introduced in 1927, three years after the inaugural parade, and featured cartoon animal characters to replace the live zoo animals.
 Initially, the balloons were air-filled and carried by string.
 Later, a mixture of low-density helium and air was used.
-This enabled parade designers to create large-proportion balloons like a 50-foot hummingbird [source: ABC News].
+This enabled parade designers to create large-proportion balloons like a 50-foot hummingbird .

 Today, in a former Tootsie Roll factory in Hoboken, N.J., just across the river from New York City, the balloons are created by the Macy's Parade Studio.
 Depending on what's being depicted, a figure may be fashioned vertically, horizontally or somewhere in between.

 It all starts with a pencil sketch.
 Aerodynamic and engineering consultants assist with calculations to make sure the balloon will fly properly.
 An exact-scale replica made out of clay and a painted model (also an exact-scale replica) are fashioned before the actual balloon is cut out of fabric.
 Each balloon has several chambers and includes a zipper, an inflation device and a high-pressure valve.
 Flight, inflation and deflation tests are run, and cosmetic adjustments are made.
 Finally, the balloon can appear in the parade, up to one year after the process began.

 The balloons' dimensions vary, but most are about five to six stories high and somewhere around 60 feet long and 30 feet wide.
 For instance, the Charlie Brown balloon is 53 feet long, 31 feet wide, 46 feet tall.
 His kite has an 80-foot train [source: Macy's].